EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 ## File sharing

-It is possible to share DataHub data available with other user of DataHub or external by generating a unique URL.
-This can be done, on the web interface by selecting a directory or file and right-clicking on it or clicking the three dots on the right like in the following screenshot and selecting "share":
+It is possible to share available DataHub data with other users or externally by generating a unique URL.
+This can be done, on the web interface, by selecting a directory or file, and right-clicking on it or clicking the three dots on the right like in the following screenshot and selecting "share":

 ![select](datahub-share-01.png)